s6lmon/s6lmon.github.io/_posts/2025-09-29-community media server insturctions.md

 Download the jellyfin client on your streaming device (phone, computer, etc.). **While connnected to the VPN**, add a new sever with adress **homelab.blowfish-yo.ts.net:8096**

 In either the website or client, you will see a login screen.
 If you dont see your account please contact me (sam) so I can make you an account.
 I think I can automate this in the future but I don't want to.

+**IMPORTANT**!!!
+I (sam) will see your username and password so please **PLEASE** don't use your normal password you would use for something like your bank account.
+Just don't do it.

 You can explore jellyfin for fun features like opensubtitles and metadata stuff.
 To be honsest I havent explored most of these features so let me know if you find anything cool or not cool.
 ---